-28 July 2020- Monsoon is significant for South Asia.
-Monsoon contributes 80 percent of annual rainfall in South Asia.
-But it is becoming increasingly unpredictable because of global warming.
+28 July 2020 – monsoons are significant for South Asia, as they contribute 80 per cent of annual rainfall in South Asia.
+But monsoon season is becoming increasingly unpredictable because of global warming.
 Extreme precipitation is rising in South Asia interspersed with periods of drought and flooding.

 To understand the long term variation in atmospheric and precipitation patterns causing a shift in monsoon pattern and its implications for South Asia the COMSATS Centre for Climate and Sustainability (CCCS) hosted a Webinar on “Impacts of Climate Change on South Asian Monsoon” on 28th of July, 2020.

 The webinar brought together experts from Bangladesh, Nepal, Pakistan and Sri Lanka to present their assessments on the variability of the monsoon and its relationship with the changing global climate system and to share the adverse implications of climate-mediated changes for their respective countries and the South Asian region.